A degenerate version of Brion's formula: Introduction

 The original version of Brion's formula \cite{brion} was about sums of exponential functions over lattice points in polytopes.
 Brion's proof applied the Lefschetz-Riemann-Roch theorem in equivariant $K$-theory to the toric variety associated to a lattice polytope.
 A nice elementary introduction to the discrete version of Brion's formula is \cite{beck_haase_sottile}.

-Suppose $V$ contains a lattice $\Lambda$, and suppose that $\mathfrak{p}$ is a rational polytope.
-We shall also assume that $\langle \cdot, \cdot \rangle$ is rational, i.e. it takes rational values on pairs of lattice points.
+Suppose $V$ contains a lattice $\Lambda$, and suppose that $\mathfrak{p}$ is a rational polytope with respect to $\Lambda$.
+We shall also assume that our inner product $\langle \cdot, \cdot \rangle$ is rational, i.e. it takes rational values on pairs of lattice points.
 The discrete version of Brion's formula concerns the discrete Fourier-Laplace transform of the indicator function of the lattice points inside a polytope; it states that

-Again, this formula as written does not make sense as there does not exist any $\xi$ such that every inner sum on the right hand side converges absolutely.
-We instead interpret each inner sum on the right hand side of \eqref{fake_brion_discrete} as arising from the meromorphic continuation in $\xi$ of the function $S_\Lambda(\mathfrak{t}_{\mathfrak{v}}^{\mathfrak{p}}; \xi) := \sum_{\lambda \in \mathfrak{t}_{\mathfrak{v}}^{\mathfrak{p}} \cap \Lambda} e^{\langle \xi, \lambda \rangle}$ from the locus on which this expression converges absolutely.
+Again, this formula as written does not make sense as there does not exist any $\alpha$ such that every inner sum on the right hand side converges absolutely.
+We instead interpret each inner sum on the right hand side of \eqref{fake_brion_discrete} as arising from the meromorphic continuation in $\alpha$ of the function $S_\Lambda(\mathfrak{t}_{\mathfrak{v}}^{\mathfrak{p}}; \alpha) := \sum_{\lambda \in \mathfrak{t}_{\mathfrak{v}}^{\mathfrak{p}} \cap \Lambda} e^{\langle \alpha, \lambda \rangle}$ from the locus on which this expression converges absolutely.
 As before, we define $S_\Lambda(\mathfrak{q}; \cdot)$ for any rational polyhedron $\mathfrak{q}$ not containing a straight line through meromorphic continuation from the locus on which the expression converges absolutely; otherwise we set $S_\Lambda(\mathfrak{q}; \cdot)$ to be zero.